 Reimagining School Lunch

-The ‘Reimagining School Lunch' (RSL) series is an opportunity for us to take a step back and really look at the current school lunch system.
-Working together, building allies and utilizing an innovative process we can collaborate on a shared vision of making a difference in the school lunch system in our valley.
+Initially, the ‘Reimagining School Lunch' (RSL) series was created as an opportunity for us to take a step back and really look at the current school lunch system.
+It’s about working together, building allies, and utilizing an innovative process where we can collaborate on a shared vision of making a difference in the school lunch system in our valley and in our state.
 With the assistance of workshop participants engaged in the process and by creating a space of listening, connecting, and understanding, new ideas and insights can emerge.
 Much amazing work has been done to get local food in our schools, and there is still so much potential for re-thinking how we feed our kids.

-The end goal is to reimagine how to have all Montana grown foods served for school lunches in the Bitterroot Valley, and then across Montana.
-The facilitation of the events uses tools from Theory-U, a social theory process that is part of the Presencing Institute (https://www.presencing.org/) developed at Massachusetts Institute of Technology (MIT).
-Modeled after the successful initiative to transform the food system of Brazil, see more information below, and formed out of an 4-part inquiry facilitated in early 2019 called Building A Stronger Bitterroot, this process is a way to look at challenges in our community and engage in societal innovation.
+The facilitation of the events uses tools from Theory-U, a social theory process that is part of the Presencing Institute, developed at Massachusetts Institute of Technology (MIT) and modeled after a successful initiative to transform the food system in Brazil.
+This initiative was formed out of a 5-part inquiry and innovation lab facilitated in early 2019 called Building A Stronger Bitterroot.
+This process is a way to look at challenges in our community and engage in societal innovation.

 Global models and coaching resources

 We've had the honor of working with Marian Goodman of the Presencing Institute.
 Marian participated with a Lab process in Brazil from 2015-2017 using the models from Theory U to look at their food system and ultimately transforming & making lasting change across the country.
 With Marian's permission we share the October 2, 2019 recorded zoom video call where she talks about the history and impacts of their project in Brazil.
 Approximately 40 min. in length.

 Marion's Power Point of the Sensing Journey process click here to download PDF file (10.6 MB)